Life of the Beloved and Filial Lee San

 Who is Lee San?

 If you had the chance to watch The Red Sleeve, Lee Jun-ho, a member of the K-pop group 2PM, plays the role of Lee San.
-Lee San, son of Crown Prince Sado and Lady Hyegyeong, was born on October 28, 1752 in Seoul, South Korea in Changgyeonggung Palace.
-He lived to be 47 and died on August 18, 1780.
+Lee San, son of Crown Prince Sado and Lady Hyegyeong, was born on October 28, 1752, in Seoul, South Korea, in Changgyeonggung Palace.
+He lived to be 47 years old and died on August 18, 1780.

 Changgyeonggung Palace